eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ## Prerequisites

+- To enable automatic dependency retrieval from Endevor, install the following:
-- To use HLASM Language Support with Explorer for Endevor, Endevor REST API version 2.16 or higher is required (PTF LU09053).
+    - Endevor REST API version 2.16 or higher (PTF LU09053).
+    - Explorer for Endevor version 1.70 or higher.

 ## Compatibility